Derek R. Peterson

 Derek R. Peterson (born May 13, 1971) is an American historian specializing in the cultural history of East Africa.
 He is currently a professor of history and African studies at the University of Michigan.
+In 2025 he was elected chair of the university's faculty senate.
+In 2026 he was elected member of the American Academy of Arts and Sciences.

 He was the recipient of a MacArthur "Genius Grant" in 2017.

 Education and career

 Born May 13, 1971, Peterson is from Maine, New York and attended Maine–Endwell High School.
-He studied history and political science at the University of Rochester, graduating in 1993.
+He studied history and political science at the University of Rochester and graduated in 1993.
 His interest in African studies was sparked by a trip to Kenya in his sophomore year, and at Rochester he studied under African scholars Elias Mandala and Sam Nolutshungu.
 After graduating, he was awarded a Fulbright grant to study in Kenya for a year.
 He then went on to the University of Minnesota, studying with Allen Isaacman, and obtained his PhD in 2000.

 Peterson taught at the College of New Jersey between 2000 and 2004.
 Between 2004 and 2009 he was the director of Centre for African Studies at the University of Cambridge, where he edited a series of monographs on African studies, and initiated an academic exchange programme between Cambridge and universities in Africa.

 He took a position at the University of Michigan in 2009, joining its newly founded African Studies Center (ASC).
 Peterson teaches undergraduate courses on African literature, African Christianity, and family history in a global context.

 Peterson has been a visiting fellow at the University of Notre Dame's Kellogg Institute, was elected a Corresponding Fellow of the British Academy in 2016, and was awarded a Guggenheim Fellowship in 2016.
 He won the African Studies Association's 2013 Hersokovits Prize for his book Ethnic Patriotism and the East African Revival.

+Peterson was chair of the University of Michigan’s Faculty Senate and Senate Advisory Committee on University Affairs until April 2026 when he stated "My time as chair of the Faculty Senate is now at an end, and I will soon be returning to a life of dignified obscurity”.